grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ~~~

-The `Game` creates its own `Level` objects of specific classes implementing the `Level` interface and storing them in an array:
+The `Game` creates its own `Level` objects of specific classes implementing the `Level` interface and stores them in an array:

 {lang="csharp"}
 ~~~